Gurbachan Singh: Death

 In 1980, Ranjit Singh, a member of the Akhand Kirtani Jatha, managed to obtain employment at the Nirankari headquarters in Delhi as a carpenter.
 On the evening of 24 April 1980, he waited with an automatic rifle in a room of the guest house.
-Ranjit Singh shot Gurbachan Singh through a window when he returned from a public function at about 11pm for justice against the 28 Sikhs he killed.
+Ranjit Singh and his accomplice Kabal Singh shot Gurbachan Singh through a window when he returned from a public function at about 11pm for justice against the 28 Sikhs he killed.
 Ranjit Singh managed to escape.
-The First Information Report named twenty people for the murder, including several known associates of Jarnail Singh Bhindranwale, who was also charged with conspiracy to murder.
+The First Information Report named twenty people for the murder, including several known associates of Jarnail Singh Bhindranwale, who was also charged with conspiracy to commit murder.
 Ranjit Singh surrendered in 1983, and was in jail for 13 years.
 In 1990, while still in Tihar Jail, he was named the Akal Takht Jathedar, and took over the post when he was released in 1996.
 According to a Hindustan Times report, Ranjit Singh said about the murder: "I have no regrets.
-I did it for the Panth (Religion)."
+I did it for the Panth (religion)."
 In 1997, the Delhi High Court upheld his conviction and cancelled the bail.
 Ranjit Singh refused to surrender.
-The government quickly ordered a remission of the remaining part of his sentence to avoid a confrontation.
+The government quickly ordered a remission of his remaining sentence to avoid a confrontation.

-Gurbachan Singh was succeeded by Hardev Singh.
+Gurbachan Singh was succeeded by his son Hardev Singh.